thedude0606/options_copy_TB/DECISIONS.md

 **Decision**: Initialize database connection variables before try blocks and ensure data directories exist.
 **Rationale**: Properly initializing connection variables before try blocks prevents UnboundLocalError exceptions when errors occur during connection establishment.
 Additionally, ensuring data directories exist before attempting to create database files prevents file system errors, making the application more robust in various environments.

-### 18. Yahoo Finance API Integration for Historical Data
+### 18. Schwab API Client Methods for Historical Data
-**Decision**: Replace Schwab API's non-existent 'price_history' method with Yahoo Finance API integration.
+**Decision**: Use proper Schwab API client methods (get_price_history_every_day, get_price_history_every_minute, etc.) for historical data retrieval.
-**Rationale**: The Schwab API client lacks the 'price_history' method needed for historical data retrieval.
-By implementing Yahoo Finance API integration as a replacement, we maintain the application's functionality without requiring changes to the Schwab API client.
-This approach provides a reliable alternative data source while preserving the existing interface, ensuring minimal disruption to the rest of the codebase.
+**Rationale**: The Schwab API provides dedicated methods for retrieving historical price data at various frequencies.
+By using these native methods instead of the non-existent 'price_history' method, we maintain compatibility with the Schwab API while ensuring reliable historical data retrieval.
+This approach preserves the existing interface and minimizes changes to the rest of the codebase.

+### 19. Mock Authentication for Testing
+**Decision**: Implement mock authentication and client for testing Schwab API integration.
+**Rationale**: Interactive authentication with Schwab API is not feasible in automated testing environments.
+By implementing a MockClient class that mimics the behavior of the real Schwab API client, we can test the application's functionality without requiring actual authentication, while maintaining the code structure for when proper authentication is available in production.
+This approach enables development and testing to proceed without disruption while ensuring the code will work correctly with real authentication in production.